janklab/MlxShake/README.md

 ## License Warning

-ExportMlx is licensed under a nonstandard variant of the BSD 2-Clause License that includes this additional clause:
+ExportMlx is licensed under a nonstandard MathWorks-specific variant of the BSD 2-Clause License that includes this additional clause:

 ```text
 * In all cases, the software is, and all modifications and derivatives of the